-The purpose of the Convention of Atlantic Baptist Churches is being and making disciples of Jesus Christ, who are integrated into the life and ministry of healthy, growing churches, committed to fulfilling the Great Commission and the doing of God's will on earth. (cf., GOBylaw, 1.02 Objects)
+The purpose of the Canadian Baptists of Atlantic Canada (2021) Churches is being and making disciples of Jesus Christ, who are integrated into the life and ministry of healthy, growing churches, committed to fulfilling the Great Commission and the doing of God's will on earth. (cf., GOBylaw, 1.02 Objects)

-1.1.1 The Council of the Convention of Atlantic Baptist Churches Defined
+1.1.1 The Council of the Canadian Baptists of Atlantic Canada (2021) Defined

-The Convention of Atlantic Baptist Churches is a network of Members, both Local Churches and Associations in Atlantic Canada, which have joined together for fellowship, cooperative ministry, and mission.
-The Members express themselves through their Delegates meeting in Assembly by electing/appointing a Council, Officers, an Executive Minister, and Convention Organizations in order to carry out on behalf of the Members various ministries, and to operate the institutions they own.
-The Convention also elects nine members to the Board of Governors of Acadia University.
+The Canadian Baptists of Atlantic Canada (2021) Churches is a network of Members, both Local Churches and Associations in Atlantic Canada, which have joined together for fellowship, cooperative ministry, and mission.
+The Members express themselves through their Delegates meeting in Assembly by electing/appointing a Council, Officers, an Executive Minister, and Canadian Baptists of Atlantic Canada (2021) Organizations in order to carry out on behalf of the Members various ministries, and to operate the institutions they own.
+The Canadian Baptists of Atlantic Canada (2021) also elects nine members to the Board of Governors of Acadia University.

-The Council as the agent of the Convention between each Meeting of Members shall hold itself, the Executive Minister and the Convention Organizations accountable for 1) contributing to the accomplishment of the Objects of the Convention as expressed in the General Operating Bylaw (cf., GOBylaw 1.02) and the Ends Policies; 2) operating within the Core Values of the Convention as expressed in the General Operating Bylaw (cf., GOBylaw 1.02) and the Ends Policies; 2) operating within the Core Values of the Convention as expressed in the General Operating Bylaw (cf., GOBylaw 1.03) and the Executive Limitation Policies; and 3) carrying out the mandate given to the Council by the General Operating Bylaw (cf., GOBylaw 4.06) duly adopted by the Assembly of the Convention.
+The Council as the agent of the Canadian Baptists of Atlantic Canada (2021) between each Meeting of Members shall hold itself, the Executive Minister and the Canadian Baptists of Atlantic Canada (2021) Organizations accountable for 1) contributing to the accomplishment of the Objectives (2021) of the Canadian Baptists of Atlantic Canada (2021) as expressed in the General Operating Bylaw (cf., GOBylaw 1.02) and the Ends Policies; 2) operating within the Core Values of the Canadian Baptists of Atlantic Canada (2021) as expressed in the General Operating Bylaw (cf., GOBylaw 1.03) and the Executive Limitation Policies; and 3) carrying out the mandate given to the Council by the General Operating Bylaw (cf., GOBylaw 4.06) duly adopted by the Assembly of the Canadian Baptists of Atlantic Canada (2021).

-A "Board of a Convention Organization" in this Policies Manual is one to which the Convention elects or ratifies all of the members except those who are ex-officio members.
-The six Convention Organizations (cf., GOBylaw 9.01) are:
+A "Board of a Canadian Baptists of Atlantic Canada (2021) Organization" in this Policies Manual is one to which the Canadian Baptists of Atlantic Canada (2021) elects or ratifies all (2021) the members except those who are ex-officio members.
+The six Canadian Baptists of Atlantic Canada (2021) Organizations (cf., GOBylaw 9.01) are:

 - 1. Atlantic Baptist Mission Board - 2.
 Board of Governors of Crandall University - 3.
 Board of Trustees of Acadia Divinity College - 4.
-Board of Directors of the Atlantic Baptist Foundation - 5.
+Board of Directors of (2021) Atlantic Baptist Foundation - 5.
 Board of Directors of Atlantic Baptist Senior Citizens' Homes, Inc. - 6.
-Pension and Insurance Board.
+Pension and Benefits (2021) Board.

-In addition, the same principle applies to the Board of Ministerial Standards and Education of the Convention.
+In addition, the same principle applies to the Board of Ministerial Standards and Education of the Canadian Baptists of Atlantic Canada (2021).